zevsariy/CodeOwnersScripts/README.md

 ## Usage

-By default the scripts look for `CODEOWNERS` in the repository root and use the current directory as the repository.
-Override with `--repo-root` or `--codeowners` when needed.
+By default the scripts use the current directory, but you can point them at another repo with `--repo-root` or supply `--repo-url` to clone a remote branch on the fly.
+Pair `--codeowners` when the file lives outside the root (for example `.github/CODEOWNERS`).

 ### Check unused patterns